uptonking/note4yaoo/log-dev-pieces-frontend.md

+- The current version of React (react 16) has some shortcomings when it comes to handling Custom Elements,
+  - namely the binding of `boolean` attributes as well as adding event listeners to custom event names like `selection-change`.
+  - With the help of UI5 Web Components for React, you can use the UI5 Web Components in React as if they were native React components.
+  - In addition to that, this library is also offering TypeScript definitions for all components, some complex layout components built on top of UI5 Web Components as well as Charting Components.

 - Automated end-to-end (E2E) tests tend to be brittle.
 Why?
   - Because the data returned tends to change over time.
   - My technique: Create test data as part of the test suite.